 Clothes and special equipment

 For day-to-day wear you should go prepared to encounter all seasons.
-Both warm clothing and a sun hat are essential at altitude; a light fleece jacket and a Gore-Tex outer shell makes a good combination.
-Trousers, skirt or shorts made from light, quick-drying synthetic materials work well on the Galápagos Islands.
+Both warm clothing and a sun hat are essential at altitude; a light fleece jacket and a waterproof/breathable outer shell makes a good combination along with gloves, scarf and woolly hat.
+Trousers, skirt or shorts made from light, quick-drying synthetic materials are appropriate.
+If you plan to eat in smart restaurants in the cities, although clothing is not formal (no need for jacket and tie), something quite smart would be appropriate.

 We carefully select our local partners, some of whom we have worked with for over 25 years.
 Their English-speaking guides understand the expectations of our clients very well, and are consistently singled out for praise by the latter on their return.